bobzoob/historic-interactive-map/README.md

 # Interactive Historical Perspectives Map

-An interactive, multilayered web application with a timeline to visualize different perspectives on historical developments.
-This project allows users to explore historical data on a dynamic map, toggle different data layers, and filter the information based on a selected time range.
+This project is the beta version of a webapplication that provides multiple maps with interactive features, like timelines and layers, to visualize different perspectives on historical developments.
+The application allows users to explore historical data through a dynamic visualization.
+The user can toggle different data layers, and filter the information based on a selected time range.

 ## Live Demo